Monday.com

 -- Verified Capterra reviewer, December 2025

 Common complaints include the absence of Gantt charts and dependencies, no automation, excessive notifications that are hard to customize, and the platform feeling stagnant compared to competitors.
-Duke University Libraries publicly documented dropping Basecamp after nearly a decade, citing limitations as their needs grew.
+Duke University Libraries publicly documented dropping Basecamp in 2023 after nearly a decade, though that decision was driven by concerns about 37signals leadership's public statements rather than feature limitations.

 Full feature comparison table